data-skeptic/careers-blog/opinions/2022/how-to-read-academic-whitepapers.md

 Read the first page.

-Repeat the next until no pages left.
+Read the second page.

+Continue on until you reach the final page.

 Halt.